 The largest generation is now reaching the beautiful age of retirement, and they’re challenging the traditional views on what that means.
 Baby Boomers have hardly been typical in their housing preferences and their choice of best places in the U.S. to retire is certainly a topic of interest.
 So to where is this generation moving now?

-The Most Popular Zip Codes for Baby Boomers
+The Most Popular Zip Codes to retire in

 The top 20 zip codes with the largest Baby Boomer population are dominated by New York, as Brooklyn’s 11234 lands the first position with a population of 19,450 Baby Boomers.
 Other Brooklyn zip codes take the second and fourth place and many other entries in the top.
 Manhattan’s 10025 appears third on the podium with 18,277 Boomers.

-The 1.4 million baby boomers living in NYC are almost a third of the baby boomer population in the entire state of Florida, which busts the myth that Florida is one of the best places in the U.S. for retirement.
+The 1.4 million Baby Boomers living in NYC are almost a third more than the Baby Boomer population in the entire state of Florida, which busts the myth that Florida is one of the best places in the U.S. for retirement.
 Other than these NYC zip codes, some other destinations with large populations of seniors are in Texas, specifically El Paso, Houston, and Grand Prairie.

-When looking at the highest share of baby boomers, the sunnier destinations top the list.
+When looking at the highest share of Baby Boomers, the sunnier destinations top the list.
 Scottsdale, AZ has a 35% share of its population made up of this demographic.
-It is followed by zip codes where seniors make up 30% of the total in Tucson, AZ, Amarillo, TX, and Pompano Beach and Fort Lauderdale, FL.
-Arizona has 5 zip codes where baby boomers represent the largest share, rising up to its reputation as having some of the best places in the U.S. to retire.
+It is followed by zip codes where seniors make up 30% of the total in Tucson, AZ, Amarillo, TX, and Pompano Beach, and Fort Lauderdale, FL.
+Arizona has 5 zip codes where seniors represent the largest share, rising up to its reputation as having some of the best places to retire.

 A lot can change in 5 years’ time, and when talking about living preferences, the cities that appeal to more and more retirees can tell us about Boomers’ tendencies and predilections.
 Indeed, the sunnier south continues to attract more seniors, with zip codes from Texas and Arizona dominating this list.